A Brief History

 The terrible raid is commemorated each year on its anniversary by demonstrations and is depicted in a novel by Kurt Vonnegut, Slaughterhouse Five (1969), in which he recounts his real-life memory as a witness to the raid while being held as a prisoner of war in Dresden!
 A movie by the same name was released in 1972.

-Question for students: Was the firebombing of Dresden justified?
-Please let us know why or why not in the comments section below.
+Question for students (and subscribers): Was the firebombing of Dresden justified?
+Please let us know why or why not in the comments section below this article.

 Your readership is much appreciated!